Hiring senior talent successfully

 Improvement of the framework conditions:

-• Abolition of the automatism by making the retirement age more flexible
+• Removal of automatism by making the retirement age more flexible

-• Adjustment of retirement age to life expectancy
+• Adjusting the retirement age to life expectancy

-• Smoothing of BVG contributions graded according to age
+• Smoothing of BVG contributions graduated according to age

 Search candidate